-When and Where Was Cocaine First Used?
+When and Where Was Coke First Used?

-Restricted by a growing climate of rocky, mineral-rich soils, large amounts of sunlight, and cool temperatures, the plant stayed relatively close to its origins until the mid-19th century.
+The history of coke reveals that restricted by a growing climate of rocky, mineral-rich soils, large amounts of sunlight, and cool temperatures, the plant stayed relatively close to its origins until the mid-19th century.

-The indigenous peoples of Northwestern South America had multiple uses for the coca plant.
+When the history of cocaine is studied, it is found out that the indigenous peoples of Northwestern South America had multiple uses for the coca plant.
 The ancient Incas chewed the leaves of the plant to produce a stimulant effect that would speed up their breathing rates as a way of adjusting to living at higher elevations, where oxygen levels are lower than at sea level.
 Others used the plant to elevate mood, decrease appetite, or as a digestive aid.

 Native Peruvians ingested the leaves during religious ceremonies as a way of stimulating the mind to the point of auditory and visual hallucinations, which they believed would help them reach a state of spiritual transcendence.

-1910 — Cocaine started to receive even more attention in the form of hospital records and medical literature as it related to cases of nasal damage (caused by snorting the substance).
+In 1910, Cocaine started to receive even more attention in the form of hospital records and medical literature as it related to cases of nasal damage (caused by snorting the substance).

 In the late 1970s, Colombian traffickers set up elaborate trade networks with connections to the United States that would soon transport the drug throughout the country with ease.